Project

 Overview

 In this rapidly changing world, and in light of recent movements against globalization, international scientific collaborations can bring not only new scientific insights but also cultural, economic, and political benefits.
-Challenges for International Scientific Partnerships examines impediments to these collaborations and identifies potential policy changes and best practices that could make the U.S. a better partner in international science partnerships.
-The project, co-chaired by Arthur Bienenstock and Peter Michelson, examines these challenges through two major foci:
+Challenges for International Scientific Partnerships examined impediments to these collaborations and identifies potential policy changes and best practices that could make the U.S. a better partner in international science partnerships.
+The project, co-chaired by Arthur Bienenstock and Peter Michelson, examined these challenges through two major foci:

 People